andresfelipemendez/100-Dungeons/readme.md

 ## Overview
 **100 Dungeons** is a personal project inspired by the legendary Zelda games, aimed at designing 100 unique, immersive dungeons with classic Zelda-style gameplay in a 3D environment.
 This project is both a creative and technical challenge, allowing me to iterate on my game engine architecture while creating simple yet engaging dungeon experiences.

+The current focus is on dungeon1, which is a continuation of my Anitra project.
+I plan to gradually migrate code from 1dungeon (based on my earlier GP1 project) to dungeon1, combining Anitra with GP1 along with new features to enhance functionality.
+To build dungeon1, you need to first run `generate.bat` and then `build.bat`.
+The `anitra.exe` will subsequently call `build_engine.bat` to generate the engine DLL for hot reloading.

 The engine builds upon systems from previous projects, incorporating modular design and real-time updates via hot-reloading and directory-watching features from [Anitra](https://github.com/andresfelipemendez/anitra).
 Additionally, the project draws on my experience [reimplementing](https://github.com/andresfelipemendez/GP1) examples from *Game Programming in C++* by Sanjay Madhav to create a streamlined development workflow.

 For the scene description format, I’ve replaced JSON with TOML, which provides straightforward handling of data types without YAML's added complexity.
 I’m also developing a custom ECS tailored to this engine's needs, reusing my knowledge of manual memory layout from the "direct x pong engine" project ([DirectX Pong Engine](https://github.com/andresfelipemendez/C-D3D11-Engine)).
 This ECS gives me precise memory control from within the hot-reloaded DLL, enhancing flexibility and performance.